mesosphere/universe/docs/tutorial/GetStarted.md

 }
 ```

 You can put the icons related to your package and screenshots of your service if needed here.
-You can read more about the various fields in this field [here](https://github.com/mesosphere/universe#resourcejson) or can refer to [`repo/meta/schema/v3-resource-schema.json`](repo/meta/schema/v3-resource-schema.json) for a full fledged definition.
+You can read more about the various fields in this file [here](https://github.com/mesosphere/universe#resourcejson) or can refer to [`repo/meta/schema/v3-resource-schema.json`](repo/meta/schema/v3-resource-schema.json) for a full fledged definition.

 #### package.json
 Every package in Universe must have a `package.json` file which specifies the high level metadata about the package.

 Below is a snippet that represents our time server `package.json` (a version `4.0` package).
-This json has only the mandatory fields configured.
+This JSON has only the mandatory fields configured.
 As this is our first version, we fill the version field to be 1.0.0

 ```
 {